charmed-kubernetes/aws-k8s-storage/CONTRIBUTING.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the vSphere Cloud Provider Operator.
+Canonical welcomes contributions to the AWS Cloud Provider.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.